dcesari/python-xmltv/README.md

 ------------
 There are no extra requirements for Python 2.5 and up.
-Compatibility with latest versions of python 2 is still guaranteed for the xmltv module, however the command-line tool is guaranteed to work only on with a state-of-the-art python 3 interpreter.
+Compatibility with latest versions of python 2 is still guaranteed for the xmltv module, however the command-line tool is guaranteed to work only with a state-of-the-art python 3 interpreter.

 Usage
 -----